nHuebscher/VerticalFarming_LiteratureReview/README.md

 - the [research question, design and search strings](#research-question-design-and-search-strings) used
 - the [search engine results](#search-engine-results), also uploaded as .ris file per search engine
 - in detail [how the tool Cadima was used](#cadima-work-flow)
-- the [inclusion and exclusion criteria](#inclusion-and-exlusion-criteria) for the title screening, the abstract screening and the fulltext screening and their results as .ris file per step
+- the [inclusion and exclusion criteria](#inclusion-and-exlusion-criteria) for the title screening, the abstract screening and the fulltext screening and their results as .xlsx file per step

 ## Tools and Sources used for the Literature review